-- 1. High housing costs (my rent/mortgage is too high for my income). - 2.
-Health challenges (illness or medical condition, mental health concern and/or physical disability). - 3.
-Low vacancy rates (there are approximately 1% of rental units available within Airdrie).
+1. High housing costs (my rent/mortgage is too high for my income).

+2. Health challenges (illness or medical condition, mental health concern and/or physical disability).

+3. Low vacancy rates (there are almost no rental units available within Airdrie).

 It is important to note that not all residents who were experiencing houselessness chose to participate in the survey due to a variety of factors, including stigma associated with "homelessness", the overwhelming nature of the questions in the survey, and simply not knowing about the survey.
 As a result, the Highlights Report presents a conservative estimate of houselessness in Airdrie.
+As a targeted and voluntary survey, it is not meant to be a representative sample of the entire population in Airdrie.
+Rather, these research results provide deep insight and extremely valuable data into a difficult to reach population that has not been specifically studied